Pick a date!

 Wednesday or Saturday mornings in June – August

 Need more studio time?
 This class is open to anyone who is enrolled in other clay classes and wants more work time.
 It is also open to those with clay experience who want to work independently.
 A WBCA clay instructor will be available to answer your questions and to help with specific needs.
 Bring your tools for another fun clay day!
 Materials are included.

-Monday afternoons or evenings in March – May
+Monday evenings in June – August

 Explore basic hand building and wheel-throwing skills with this beginner/ intermediate course.
 Focus on learning to make different shapes using the wheel or hand-building skills like pinching, coiling, and slab building.
 Use your shapes to create utilitarian pottery or sculptural forms.
 Bring your ideas for specific forms you’d like to learn to make.
 Class will offer demonstrations and individualized instruction.
 No clay experience necessary.
 Materials are included.

 Beginning with simple geometric forms and maturing to more complex forms, such as the human figure and linear perspective, learn how to see and feel what you are drawing in a variety of drawing media, such as charcoal, graphite, black India ink, black & white conte chalk, and even pastels on various kinds of paper.
 You will study such basic drawing concepts as contour line, cross contour, negative space, gesture, value (cross-hatch, ink and wash, chiaroscuro), and one- and two-point linear perspective.

 3 Tuesdays, June 6-27, 6:00-8:30 PM